bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Added in: v10.5.0

-An arbitrary JavaScript value that contains a clone of the data passed to this thread’s `Worker` constructor.
+An arbitrary JavaScript value that contains a clone of the data passed to this thread's `Worker` constructor.

 The data is cloned as if using [`postMessage()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_portpostmessagevalue-transferlist), according to the [HTML structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).